Michigan Wolverines men's basketball: Beilein era (2007–19)

-Howard era (2019–present)
+Howard era (2019–2024)

-On May 22, 2019, former Fab Five member Juwan Howard was named the head coach of the Wolverines, agreeing on a five-year contract.
-Despite losing three leading scorers from the 2018 team to NBA draft, Howard led the unranked Wolverines to a strong 7–0 start, including back-to-back wins over then #6 ranked UNC (73–64) and #8 ranked Gonzaga (82–64) to capture the Battle 4 Atlantis tournament title on November 29, 2019.
-Following the strong performance, Michigan jumped from unranked to #4 in the AP Top 25 on December 2, 2019, becoming only the second team after the 1989–90 Kansas Jayhawks to achieve the feat in the 70-year history of the poll since its creation in 1949.
-In their first Big Ten opener under Howard on December 6, 2019, the Wolverines defeated Iowa 103–91 and scored their most points in a Big Ten game since 1998 (112 against Indiana).
-They achieved the 9 seed in the 2020 Big Ten tournament, but their first game, against 8 seed Rutgers, was cancelled just hours before the game due to the COVID-19 pandemic.
+On May 22, 2019, Fab Five member Juwan Howard was named the head basketball coach of the Wolverines, agreeing on a five-year contract.
+Despite losing three of their leading scorers from the 2018–19 team to the NBA draft, Howard led an unranked Wolverines to a 7–0 start, including back-to-back wins over No. 6 UNC, 73–64, and No. 8 Gonzaga, 82–64, capturing the Battle 4 Atlantis tournament title.
+Following the strong performance, Michigan jumped from unranked to No. 4 in the AP poll, becoming only the second team after the 1989–90 Kansas Jayhawks to achieve the feat in the 70-year history of the poll.
+In their first Big Ten game under Howard, the Wolverines defeated Iowa 103–91 and scored their most points in a Big Ten game since 1998 (112 against Indiana).
+They achieved the No. 9 seed in the 2020 Big Ten tournament, but their first game, against No. 8 seed Rutgers, was cancelled due to the COVID-19 pandemic.

-On March 4, 2021, the Wolverines clinched the regular-season Big Ten Championship with a 69–50 victory over instate rival Michigan State.
-On March 8, 2021, Michigan lost to Michigan State, ending the season with a 23–5 overall record, 14–3 conference record and a .823 conference winning percentage.
-Michigan's winning percentage earned it a Big Ten regular season championship, its first since 2014 and the first of the Howard era.
-The Wolverines received an at-large bid to the NCAA tournament as the No. 1 seed in the East region, where they defeated Texas Southern and LSU to advance to their fourth straight Sweet Sixteen.
-They then defeated Florida State before being upset by No. 11-seeded UCLA in the Elite Eight.
+On March 4, 2021, the 2020–21 Wolverines clinched the regular season Big Ten title with a 69–50 victory over instate rival Michigan State.
+Michigan ended the regular season with a 23–5 overall record and a 14–3 conference record (.823 conference winning percentage).
+Michigan's Big Ten regular season championship was their first since 2014.
+The Wolverines received an at-large bid to the 2021 NCAA tournament as the No. 1 seed in the East region, where they defeated No. 16 Texas Southern and No. 8 LSU to advance to their fourth straight Sweet Sixteen.
+They then defeated No. 4 Florida State before being upset by No. 11 UCLA in the Elite Eight.